2021 Late Model Rules

 C-1.
 An OEM center link, or a stock type replacement is permitted.

 C-2.
-The following adjustable center links are permitted: Johnson Chassis # JCI-09-02 center link ALL Star Performance # ALL56330 center link Hamm’s Welding # GHC-17255-LM center link.
+The following adjustable center links are permitted: Johnson Chassis JCI-09-02 series center link, ALLSTAR Performance ALL56330 center link, or Hamm’s Welding GHC-17255-LM center link.

 D. The center top of the steering post must be padded with at least two (2) inches of resilient material acceptable to SMS Officials.